RaulBastian/Northwind.Core/README.md

+ ## Purpose

+ Its purpose is mostly for creating quick sample tests for prototyping and testing WPF, Xamarin and UWP funtionality.

+You may be working on a big proyect and something isn't working as expected, you'd rather spin up a new proyect to test seperately but don't want to go over the process of creating view model collections, bindable bases etc.

+The idea is to copy/paste from here and get your sample proyect up as quiclkly as possible.

+e.g:
+ - Testing some specific styling on an item control, item template.
+ - Changing the control template of a items control, tree view etc
+ - Syling the item container
+ - Trying out a custom ItemTemplateSelector
+ - Need to test hierarchical tempaltes in a tree

+ In all these cases you can add the referenc and copy and past from here etc

+ ## Description

  Each Northwind entity has a collection view model.

- *So far: CustomersCollectionViewModel, OrdersViewModel , ProductsViewModel
+ *So far: CustomersCollectionViewModel, OrdersCollectionViewModel , ProductsCollectionViewModel, EmployeesCollectionViewModel

 Collection view models have two properties:
 - RefreshCommand (Refreshes the collection)
-- Items (Elements of the collection)
+- Items (Elements of the collection as an Observablecollection)

 Items are view models which expose the following properties:
 - DataObject (The Northwind entity: Customer, Product, Order)
+- Children (A child collection of view models, used so far with the EmployeeViewModel, to be used with hierarchical templates)
 - DeleteCommand
 - RefreshCommand
 - SaveCommand